|Click to Enlarge|

 - Represent the interests of its member boards in matters consistent with the scope of the bylaws

-In early 2005, Associated Bodywork and Massage Professionals (ABMP) convened a meeting of massage regulators and educators to re-energize a former “Alliance” of the massage regulatory community.
-Attended by representatives from seven regulated states, along with educators from around the country, this group recognized the need to establish an organization that could unite the regulatory community in its mission of public protection.
+In early 2005, Associated Bodywork and Massage Professionals (ABMP) convened a meeting of massage regulators and educators to revive a former “Alliance” of the massage regulatory community.
+This meeting, attended by representatives from seven regulated states, along with educators from throughout the country, recognized the need to establish an organization that could unite the regulatory community in its mission of public protection.
 The most significant concerns were the need for the provision of a valid and reliable licensing exam and the desire to cultivate commonality in licensing requirements to assist with professional mobility.

 Additionally, the meeting's dialogue indicated three key issues of utmost concern for the massage therapy regulatory community: